 Storage

-Store the citrus-soaked oats in an airtight container in the fridge for 3–4 days.
-Add toppings just before serving and enjoy Princess Diana’s Breakfast while the fruit and nuts are still fresh and crunchy.
+Store the oats soaked in citrus juice in a sealed container in the fridge for 3–4 days.
+Add toppings right before eating and enjoy Princess Diana’s Breakfast while the fruit and nuts are fresh with crunch.

 More Breakfast Recipes Fit For A Princess